MikeNikolayev/k8s-log-collection/README.md

 # K8s Log Collection and Monitoring Scripts

-This repository contains a set of scripts and configuration files designed to help with logging, monitoring, and troubleshooting Kubernetes clusters and related services.
-The tools here target common debugging scenarios, such as DNS resolution issues, k3s errors, service restarts, network connectivity, and Linkerd outbound TCP error analysis.
+This repository contains a set of scripts and configuration files designed to assist with logging, monitoring, and troubleshooting Kubernetes clusters and related services.
+The tools address common debugging scenarios such as DNS resolution issues, k3s errors, service restarts, network connectivity, and Linkerd outbound TCP error analysis.

 ## Contents